Humphrey Southern: Episcopal ministry

 Southern was consecrated a bishop on 31 May 2007 at St Paul's Cathedral and installed as Bishop of Repton on 9 June 2007.
 On 18 November 2014, it was announced that he would succeed Martyn Percy as Principal of Ripon College Cuddesdon.
 He took up the appointment on 1 April 2015.
 He has also been an assistant bishop in the Diocese of Oxford since 2015.
-He will retire as principal at the end of 2025, and to be succeeded by Harriet Harris.
+He retired as principal at the end of 2025 and was succeeded by Harriet Harris.

 Marriage and adult life

 A long-term keeper of the English Bull Terrier which he and his family take on walks, Southern is married to Emma with two daughters.